EDF Filing Guide: What Changes in 2026 for Exporters

 TL;DR - Summary

-- What it is: - A mandatory form that declares the value of your export to the RBI.
+- What is EDF? - A mandatory form that declares the value of your export to RBI.
+It creates a tracking entry in EDPMS that stays open until your payment arrives and is verified by your bank.

 What is the Export Declaration Form (EDF)?

-- That entry stays open until your payment comes in and your bank verifies it
+- That entry stays open until the exporter’s payment comes in and the bank verifies it.

 The EDF is required because the RBI must track all exports and verify that foreign exchange earnings are repatriated to India.
 This is mandated under FEMA (Foreign Exchange Management Act), which regulates cross-border transactions.
 Without the EDF, RBI has no way to monitor whether export proceeds were received or repatriated as required by law.